Charmve/AR-DAO/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "\U0001F41B Bug Report"
-about: Submit a bug report to help us improve Qlib
+about: Submit a bug report to help us improve AR-DAO
 labels: bug
 ---
 ## 🐛 Bug Description

 <!-- A clear and concise description of what the bug is. -->